-The Skin & Cancer Foundation Inc and Arts Access have created a gallery onsite at the Foundation providing the opportunity for local artists to display their works in addition to establishing a creative outlook for patients and Foundation staff.
-The gallery will showcase new artist works every 8 weeks and 5% of sales are donated to the Foundation.
+The Skin & Cancer Foundation Inc and Arts Access Victoria have created a gallery onsite at the Foundation providing the opportunity for local artists to display their works in addition to establishing a creative outlook for patients and Foundation staff.
+The Gallery showcase's new artist works every 6 weeks and 5% of sales are donated to the Foundation.

 'Following the traill' - gordon traill